chrislemke/ChatFred/README.md

 - **File directory**: Custom directory where the 'ChatFred.txt' should be stored.
 Default to the user's home directory (`~/`).
 - **Always copy to clipboard**: If enabled, all of ChatFred's replies will be copied to the clipboard automatically.
 Default: `off`.
 - **Image size**: The size of the by DALL·E 2 generated image.
 Default: `512x512`.
+- **ChatGPT history length**: ChatGPT can target previous parts of the conversation to provide a better result.
+This value determines how many previous steps of the conversation the model can see.
+Default: `4`.

 You can find more information about the GPT model's parameters [here](https://platform.openai.com/docs/api-reference/completions/create).